Grumbel/xboxdrv/README.md

 Xbox/Xbox360 USB Gamepad Driver for Userspace
 =============================================

+This fork merges in some changes from [a fixes fork by chewi](https://github.com/chewi/xboxdrv) and [a feature pull request by rhn](https://github.com/xboxdrv/xboxdrv/pull/101).

 Xboxdrv is a Xbox/Xbox360 gamepad driver for Linux that works in userspace.
 It is an alternative to the xpad kernel driver and has support for Xbox1 gamepads, Xbox360 USB gamepads and Xbox360 wireless